rachaelchar/Note-Taker/README.md

 In the command line, start the server with node server.js.
 To view and interact with application, go to http://localhost:3000/ in the browser.

+# PWA Homework Requirements:
+The app should be installable as a PWA
+The app should have API routes and HTML routes
+Parts of the application should work offline
+The application should look the same online or offline You will need to implement:

+  - manifest.webmanifest
+  - service-worker.js

+Implement the compression npm library
+Deploy your application to heroku
+Test your application with lighthouse